 Only a parent knows when his or her own child isn’t excelling in school.

-Whether it’s the social environment, school curriculum, training of the teachers and a plethora of other possible hindering issues that may be interfering with your child’s education—transferring schools may be the only realistic alternative.
+Whether it’s the social environment, school curriculum, training of the teachers, and a plethora of other possible hindering issues that may be interfering with your child’s education—transferring schools may be the only realistic alternative.
 But like all major changes in life, this should be a well-calculated decision that’s carefully measured and thoughtfully considered.

-From Sunday school to charter school, if you’re in the process of finding a different education for your little one, here are the essential things to consider during your pursuit towards a new enrollment:
+From Sunday school to charter school, if you’re in the process of finding a different education for your little one, here are the essential things to consider during your pursuit of a new enrollment:

 What is the ideal education you’re looking for?

-Before beginning your search, it’s imperative that you think carefully about what subjects and/or themes that are most important to you and your child’s education.
+Before beginning your search, it’s imperative that you think carefully about what subjects and/or themes are most important to you and your child’s education.
 Refine your search by evaluating which methods of learning best appeal to your child.
 If, for example, he or she excels in math—make sure that the impending educational environment maintains a high regard, as well as a viable, well-respected reputation in this subject area(s).